Additive and geometric transversality of fractal sets in the integers: Discrete fractal geometry and multiplicatively invariant subsets of the integers

 \begin{proof}[Proof of \cref{prop_correspondence_integers_01-interval}] Define $A'\coloneqq \bigcap_{k\in\Nz}\Phi_r^k(A)$ and $X_k'\coloneqq (A'\cap [0,r^k))/r^k$.
 In view of \cref{lem_rise}, the sequence $k\mapsto X_k$ converges with respect to the Hausdorff metric if and only if the sequence $k\mapsto X_k'$ converges.
 Since $A'=\Phi_r(A')$, it follows from \cref{lem_haus_containment} that

 This implies that $k\mapsto X_k'$ is a Cauchy sequence, and hence it is convergent (recall that by the Blaschke selection theorem, the set of all non-empty, compact subsets of $[0,1]$ equipped with the Hausdorff distance is a complete metric space).
+Let $X' = \lim_{k \to \infty} X_k'$, and note that $X' \subseteq X$.